usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Live Digital Assignment (LDA)/LDA Phase 2: Case Study Development.md

 ## Phase 2: Case Study Development (Weeks 7–12, Module 3 Sprints 1 & 4\)

-The objective of Phase 2 is to provide participants with hands-on experience responding to an agile-focused Request for Quotation (RFQ) using real-world digital service evaluation criteria.
+The objective of Phase 2 is to provide participants with hands-on experience responding to an Agile-focused Request for Quotation (RFQ) using real-world digital service evaluation criteria.
 Teams simulate vendors by creating a comprehensive case study package that highlights design thinking, usability testing, and implementation.
-Key learning outcomes for this phase include agile procurement and proposal writing.
+Key learning outcomes for this phase include Agile procurement and proposal writing.
 This phase builds directly on the Discovery Sprint, with teams developing a case study in response to their RFQ, starting in Module 3, Sprint 1, and concluding with the submission of the Case Study with artifacts in Module 3, Sprint 4\.

 ### Facilitator guide